heathercat123/cursedwindowsupgrades/README.md

 ### Upgrade process
-1. Put the disc or ISO into your Windows ME machine It's a common misconception to think that Windows ME cannot be upgraded to Windows 2000, probably due to the fact the ME released after Windows 2000.
+1. Put the disc or ISO into your Windows ME machine

+It's a common misconception to think that Windows ME cannot be upgraded to Windows 2000, probably due to the fact that ME released after Windows 2000.
 However, this is an official and intended upgrade path.
+It's the only one in this list.